 Governor Carter had to deal with that state legislature.
 That working relationship, with Lester Maddox serving as the state’s lieutenant governor, was rarely smooth.
-Jimmy Carter also planned to run for president of the United States in 1976.
-Surely he didn’t want to think about being in the audience when Dylan sang, “Everybody must get stoned,” and the crowd cheered along.
-The conservatives in government and the media wouldn’t have let him hear the end of it, especially since he was hosting Bob Dylan and The Band at the Governor’s Mansion after the concert.
+Jimmy Carter also planned to run for President of the United States in 1976.
+Surely he didn’t want to field questions about being in the audience when Dylan sang, “Everybody must get stoned,” as the crowd cheered along.
+The conservatives in government and the media would never let him hear the end of it, especially since he was hosting Bob Dylan and The Band at the Governor’s Mansion after the concert.

 The next night at the Omni, Dylan and The Band played “Rainy Day Women,” as they would at the following 23 shows of the ’74 tour, including the three in Los Angeles on Feb.
 13 and 14.
 Songs from the Los Angeles shows would be recorded and featured on the live album, Before The Flood, to be released in June.

 For years, crowds have reacted like gleeful children when Dylan declares, “everybody must get stoned,” just as they do when Neil Young sings, “And I felt like getting high,” in “After The Goldrush.”
 But as with Young’s song, there’s a lot more happening in “Rainy Day Women” than passing a joint.

 The opening track of Dylan’s ’66 Blonde On Blonde album, “Rainy Day Women” sounds at once nostalgic and boldly new.
 There’s audacity in the lyrics and merrymaking in the music.